wp-plugins/wp-category-tag-could/readme.txt

 == Installation ==

-1. Upload the folder `wp-category-tag-cloud` to the `/wp-content/plugins/`
+1. Upload the folder `wp-category-tag-could` to the `/wp-content/plugins/`
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Select the widget and configure it